, ,

 One of the reasons some business owners are unsure whether to buy an electric van or car is due to the cost and availability of charging points.

-In response to this, the government has introduced an Electric Vehicle Homecharge Scheme, which offers up to 75 per cent towards the cost of installing electric vehicle charge points at people’s homes.
+In response to this, the government has introduced electric vehicle chargepoint grants, which offer up to £350 towards the cost of installing electric vehicle charge points at your property or business premises.

 Electric vehicle charging points on a street

-What are the tax benefits of having an electric vehicle for your business?
+What are the tax benefits of electric vehicles for your business?

 This means it’s now a lot cheaper to have an electric company car.
-What’s more, the benefit in kind tax rate for higher emissions vehicles is over 30 per cent, meaning electric car drivers make a significant saving.
+What’s more, the benefit in kind tax rate for vehicles with higher emissions vehicles is significantly higher, meaning electric car drivers can save on tax.

 Electric vehicle owners are also exempt from the following: